Tobi208/KookingKonni/README.md

 * Better styling!

-* Show number of ratings, show ratings in half-steps (currently average full-steps)
+* Show number of ratings

 * More sophisticated search mechanism (currently only inclusive)